 The relative efficiency of LDC's is evaluated annually by the Pacific Economics Group LLC (PEG) for the OEB.
 This evaluation is part of the OEB's rate setting parameters and benchmarking under the renewed regulatory framework for Ontario's electricity distributors.
 Each LDC is ranked by a "stretch factor" into five different groups which reflect the potential for incremental productivity gains in each LDC.
-In 2017, for the seventh year in a row, Grimsby Power was placed in Group 2.
-A Group 2 distributor is defined as having actual costs 10 to 25 percent below predicted costs.
+In 2018, for the eighth year in a row, Grimsby Power was placed in Group 2.
+A Group 2 distributor is defined as a distributor with actual costs 10 to 25 percent below predicted costs on average over three years.
+On average from 2016 to 2018 Grimsby Power was 21.8% below average.
 A Group 2 utility is considered "more efficient".
 In other words, Grimsby Power's continued focus on reasonable costs has made the LDC more cost effective.

-Total Cost per Customer
+• Total Cost per Customer

 Total cost per customer is calculated as the sum of Grimsby Power's capital and operating costs and dividing this cost by the total number of customers that Grimsby Power serves.
-The cost performance result for 2017 is \$559/customer.
-This is a \$21 increase over five years and a \$52 decrease from 2016.
-In 2017 Grimsby Power's operating costs were less than previous years.
-That reduction along with an increase in customers reduced the cost per customer.
+The cost performance result for 2018 is \$584/customer.
+This is a \$30 increase over five years and a \$25 increase from 2017.
+In 2018 Grimsby Power's capital and operating costs were slightly higher than the previous year.

-Grimsby Power has experienced an increase in its total costs required to deliver quality and reliable services to customers.
-Growth in investments in new information technology systems along with the renewal and growth of the distribution system, have all contributed to increase operating and capital costs.
+Grimsby Power remained consistent in providing an equitable cost per customer over the past five years.
 Grimsby Power will continue to replace distribution assets proactively and in conjunction with its Distribution System Plan in a manner that evaluates risks and impacts on customer rates.